rust-lang/wg-async/src/vision/status_quo/alan_lost_the_world.md

 ## 🤔 Frequently Asked Questions

 * **What are the morals of the story?**
+    * Async functions capture all of their parameters for the entire duration of the function.
+This allows them to hold borrows of those parameters across await points.
+      * When the parameter represents any kind of "global environment", such as the `World` in this story, it may be useful for that parameter not to be captured by the future but rather supplied anew after each await point.
     * Borrowing means that Rust has three function colors, not two:
       * Sync, which can both own and borrow it's parameters, or close over other variables at the expense of a lifetime.
       * Owned Async, which can only own parameters